 For some reason, Queen (at the time unknown in Australia) were actually the first non-Australian act to play at this festival, something which upset established local bands and promoters.
 Apparently both Freddie and Brian were ill that day, and combined with some other events, both on and off stage, this day would turn out to be one of the lowest points of their career.

 A local DJ (and Scottish-born musician) named Jim Keays acting as MC introduced Queen as such: "Well, we've got another load of limey bastards tonight.
 They're probably going to be useless, but let's give them something to think about!"
 He then mooned the crowd, and proceeded to call the band "stuck up pommies" before leaving the stage.
 In addition to that, Queen were looked down upon as being snobs for bringing their own lighting rig and crew, and thus their lighting rig was sabotaged by the local roadies.

-"D'you want anymore from these pommie bastards, or do ya want an Aussie rock band?" asked the DJ who returned to the stage about 45 minutes later.
-Queen left the stage whilst hearing jeers from the audience like "go back to Pommyland, ya pooftahs!"
-Freddie Mercury bravely responded by prophetically declaring, "When we come back to Australia, Queen will be the biggest band in the world!"
-They would return to Australia in 1976, and indeed, by then they were well on their way.
+"According to one source, there was some incitement from the the announcer, who came on just after Queen had performed and asked the crowd: "D'you want anymore from these pommie bastards or do ya want an Aussie rock band?"
+Queen quit the stage to boos and calls of 'go back to Pommyland, ya pooftahs!' but Freddie Mercury bravely responded by prophetically declaring "When we come back to Australia, Queen will be the biggest band in the world!" -- and when they returned in 1976 they were indeed one of the hottest acts on the planet."

 Another performance was scheduled for the next day, but the band flew home instead.